 As I realize that it’s true, my heart shatters.
 I would want him to live, no matter what.
 I wouldn’t want him to miss out on the rest of his life just because I wasn’t in it.
 And here I am, broken and beaten, refusing to do the same.

 I gaze into your glowing eyes, and you lower your head, your look questioning.
-Am I going to make you do it, you wonder?
+Am I going to make you do it, you wonder.
 I find myself wondering the same thing.
 Am I going to make you kill me?
 It’s what I came all this way for.
+It’s what I desperately want.

 I see his eyes on me one final time before he fades away into nothing and leaves me alone in the world for a second time.
 Now the only face left is yours.